Practice with Prefixes #1

 The learner will identify common barriers to effective listening.

-In this learning activity you'll write a technical description of a padlock.
+In this learning activity you'll create a free writing document on a topic.